 Because of many things, Little Rock is a great place for families with children to consider.
 First of all, many other families with children live here, making Little Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Little Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Little Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of Little Rock overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Little Rock, 23.43% have at least a bachelor's degree.
+The education level of Little Rock citizens is a little higher than the average for US cities and towns: 23.43% of adults in Little Rock have at least a bachelor's degree.

 The per capita income in Little Rock in 2022 was $31,974, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $127,896 for a family of four.
 However, Little Rock contains both very wealthy and poor people as well.